-To put this into perspective, Cannabis contains very many compounds known as cannabinoids.
-From the many compounds, CBD and THC are the most common compounds.
-Much of the interest surrounds Cannabidiol (CBD) and tetrahydrocannabinol because they are used to manufacture products that have been found to alleviate ailments such as stress, anxiety, and insomnia.
+To put this into perspective, cannabis contains many compounds known as cannabinoids.
+Of these compounds, CBD and THC are the most common.
+Much of the interest surrounds Cannabidiol (CBD) and tetrahydrocannabinol because they are used to manufacture products that may be beneficial in alleviating ailments such as stress, anxiety, and insomnia.

 What is CBD?